Kieboard/Kieboard.github.io/Tasks.md

-Add icons for different skills such as Python, HTML, CSS, Cyber etc fix the way the scrolling works as its buggy on laptops fix the way the stars go when shrinking the window size
+Add icons for different skills such as Python, HTML, CSS, Cyber etc fix the way the scrolling works as its buggy on laptops fix the way the stars go when shrinking the window size figure out why the grey and clear colors are not showing on laptop or mobile

 About me page: